-Mr. Keane has taught Federal Criminal Law and Legal Writing as an adjunct professor at U.C.
+Mr. Keanehas twice served on the court-appointed U.S. Magistrate Judge Selection Committee for the Northern District of California.Mr.
+Keane has also taught Federal Criminal Law and Legal Writing as an adjunct professor at U.C.
 Hastings and is a frequent lecturer on white collar defense and commercial litigation strategies and legal-ethics issues.
 Mr. Keane also serves as a member of the Board of Directors of the Tony Patiño Fellowship, a non-profit corporation that awards law-school scholarships at U.C.
 Hastings, the University of Chicago, and Columbia University.
-He recently served a three-year term as a court-appointed Lawyer Representative to the Northern District of California Judicial Conference and also has been appointed by the same court to three terms as Criminal Justice Act counsel for indigent defendants.
+He was acourt-appointed Lawyer Representative to the Northern District of California Judicial Conference and also has been appointed by the same court tofour terms as Criminal Justice Act counsel for indigent defendants.